varennes/collective-chemotaxis-cpm/README.md

 Functions and subroutines within the module files are annotated in order to explain their use.
 Module files are organized in the following manner.
 - `mod1util.f90`: Initialization functions and commonly used functions.
 - `mod2sense.f90`: All functions relevant to creating the chemical concentration profile and measuring the chemical gradient.
-- `mod3goal.f90`: All functions pertaining to the evaluation of the energy and bias term for the CPM.
+- `mod3goal.f90`: All functions pertaining to the evaluation of the energy term for the CPM.
-- `mod3polar.f90`: All functions relevant to assigning individual cell polarization vectors.
+- `mod3polar.f90`: All functions relevant to cell polarization and evaluation of the bias for the CPM.
 - `mod3sc.f90`: Functions pertaining to the CPM implementation.
 - `mod3wrt.f90`: Functions that print out simulation information to various output files.